AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 The re-engagement journey targets abandoned product browsing on both the website and mobile app.
 This journey is triggered when a product has been viewed but not purchased or added to the cart.
 Brand engagement is triggered after three days if there are no list additions within the last 24 hours.<p>![Customer intelligent re-engagement journey high level visual overview.](../intelligent-re-engagement/images/re-engagement-journey.png "Customer intelligent re-engagement journey high level visual overview."){width="2560" zoomable="yes"}</p>

-1. You create schemas and datasets that are marked for [!UICONTROL Profile].
+1. You create schemas and datasets, then mark for [!UICONTROL Profile].
-2. Data is aggregated into Experience Platform via Web SDK, Mobile Edge SDK or API.
+2. Data is integrated into Experience Platform via Web SDK, Mobile Edge SDK or API.
 Analytics Data Connector can also be utilized, but may result in journey latency.
 3. You load profiles into Real-Time CDP and build governance policies to ensure responsible use.
 4. You build focused audiences from the list of profiles to check if a **customer** has made an engagement in the last three days.
 5. You create a re-engagement journey in [!DNL Adobe Journey Optimizer].